reflex-dev/reflex-web/docs/styling/theming.md

 # Theming

 As of Reflex `v0.4.0`, you can now theme your Reflex applications.
 The core of our theming system is directly based on the [Radix Themes](https://www.radix-ui.com) library.
 This allows you to easily change the theme of your application along with providing a default light and dark theme.
+Themes cause all the components to have a unified color appearance.

 ## Theme